mousepawmedia/devdocs/network/source/tools/gitarc.rst

 Register yourself with Git, so you'll be credited for commits.

-..
-NOTE:: If you only want the given name and/or email for the current
+..  note:: If you only want the given name and/or email for the current
     repository, omit the ``--global`` flag.

 Run the following commands, **substituting in your own information.**